Robust adaptive variable selection in ultra-high dimensional linear regression models: Oracle Consistency

 \section{Oracle Consistency}

-We now study the asymptotic properties of the AW-DPD-LASSO estimators under the ultra-high dimensional set-up of non-polynomial order, following Fan et al. (2014, \cite{Fan/etc:2014}).
-With the notation of Sections \ref{SEC:intro} and \ref{SEC:def}, recall that, the number $p$ of the available covariates is assumed to grow exponentially with the sample size $n$ so that $\log p = O(n^l)$ for some $l\in(0,1)$.
-However, only few of them are significantly (linearly) associated with the response under the true model so that the true value $\boldsymbol{\beta}_0=(\beta_{10}, \ldots, \beta_{p0})$ of the regression coefficient is sparse having only $s\ll n$ non-zero entries, i.e., $\boldsymbol{\beta}_0 = (\boldsymbol{\beta}_{10}, \boldsymbol{0}_{p-s})^T$ without loss of generality; the true model is then denoted as $S_0 =\{ j : \beta_{j0}\neq 0 \} = \{1, 2, \ldots, s \}$.
+We now study the asymptotic properties of the AW-DPD-LASSO estimators under the ultra-high dimensional set-up of non-polynomial order, following Fan et al. \cite{Fan/etc:2014}.
+With the notation of Sections \ref{SEC:intro} and \ref{SEC:def}, recall that, the number $p$ of the available covariates is assumed to grow exponentially with the sample size $n.$ However, only few of them are significantly (linearly) associated with the response under the true model so that the true value $\boldsymbol{\beta}_0=(\beta_{10}, \ldots, \beta_{p0})$ of the regression coefficient is sparse having only $s\ll n$ non-zero entries.
+Without loss of generality, $\boldsymbol{\beta}_0 = (\boldsymbol{\beta}_{10}, \boldsymbol{0}_{p-s})^T$ and then $S_0 = \{1, 2, \ldots, s \}$.
 Let us allow $s=s_n=o(n)$ to slowly diverge with the sample size $n$, but the subscript will be suppress unless required to avoid any confusion.
 The oracle property refers to the fact that any estimator can correctly identify this true model $S_0$, i.e., the first $s$ components of the estimated regression coefficient vector are consistent estimators of the components of $\boldsymbol{\beta}_{10}$ whereas the remaining components are zero asymptotically with probability tending to one.
 We will now show that, under certain conditions, the general AW-DPD-LASSO estimator of $\boldsymbol{\beta}$ enjoys the oracle property and subsequently simplify the required conditions for the Ad-DPD-LASSO estimator.